codebased/technicaltests/EqualExperts.ShoppingCart/Readme.md

 Click on BuildAndTest.bat and on success, it should open a code coverage page result from OpenCover.

 > You must check for the right MSBuild version for .Net Framework 4.6.
-If you have any troubles with the batch file then I suggest you top open the solution file in Visual Studio and compile.
+If you have any troubles with the batch file then I suggest you to open the solution file in Visual Studio and compile.
 After the successful compilation, you should be able to run this batch file.